rsnpj/notes-site/notes/Year_3/Recommender_Systems/Content-Based_Filtering.md

 Predict like/dislike for a (new/unseen) item

-Match two vectors of the same length
+Match two vectors of the same length (same items in each vector, but with different weights)

 1. User profile vector
 2. Item representation vector